Daily readings

 Tuesday, January 20, 2026

 Saints Fabian, Pope, and Sebastian, Martyrs.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Fabian, Pope, and Sebastian, Martyrs